hamid-kamalpour/jsdbcore/README.md

 </pre>

-Simple isn't ?.
-Aditionally you have a lot of options like a SQL 'LIKE', inside objects search and others.
+Simple, isn't ?.
+Aditionally you have a lot of options like a SQL 'LIKE' statemant, inside objects search and others features.

 ## Documentation

-The documentation isn't complete, but a parcial copy is in the repositories.
+The documentation isn't complete, but a incomplete copy is in the repositories.
-To see a example, download and execute the index.html example.
+To see an example, download and execute the index.html inside example.

 Inside index.html is a script configuring a database, inserting a record, deleting and using the findAll and findAllByCriteria methods.